-ACAS stands for the Advisory, Conciliation and Arbitration Service.
+Acas stands for the Advisory, Conciliation and Arbitration Service.
 It is a publicly funded independent organisation that aims to promote better employment relations.
-As well as offering advice and training on a multitude of issues, ACAS provides an alternative to employment tribunals and aims to be confidential, fast, cost efficient and informal.
-ACAS is entirely voluntary and all proceedings are free and confidential.
+As well as offering advice and training on employment related issues, Acas provides an alternative to employment tribunals and aims to be confidential, fast, cost efficient and informal.
+Acas is entirely voluntary and all proceedings are free and confidential.

 The goal of conciliation is to help both sides reach a mutually acceptable agreement.

-Giving both parties space so that they can calmly evaluate their position and the position of the other party;
+- giving both parties space so they can evaluate their position and that of the other party;

 Arbitration differs from conciliation in that both parties agree beforehand to allow a third party to decide the result of a dispute and make an award if necessary.

-Unlike tribunals and the court system, ACAS avoids formal pleadings, witnesses and documentary processes.
+Unlike tribunals and the court system, Acas avoids formal pleadings, witnesses and documentary processes.
 Instead it tries to be more informal and flexible.
-There are no strict rules pertaining to evidence and, instead of relying on legal precedent and legalistic procedures, ACAS aims to take into account fairness and good conduct.
-Its decisions are final and it is very difficult to challenge the awards.
+There are no strict rules pertaining to evidence and, instead of relying on legal precedent and legalistic procedures, Acas aims to take into account fairness and good conduct.
+Its decisions are final and it is difficult to challenge the awards.

-To submit a dispute or arbitration to ACAS, parties must agree to take part.
-This agreement has to be in writing and will outline what it is that is being negotiated.
-The parties involved in the dispute determine the terms of reference or they can be drawn up with the aid of an ACAS conciliator.
+To submit a dispute to arbitration, parties must agree in writing beforehand and outline what is being negotiated.
+The parties involved in the dispute determine the terms of reference or they can be drawn up with the aid of an Acas conciliator.

-At least 14 days prior to a hearing, both parties must submit any documentation to be relied on at the hearing and a lost of the people who will appear at a hearing.
+At least 14 days before a hearing, both parties must submit any documentation to be relied on at the hearing and a list of the people who will appear.
 Participants must also submit statements outlining their case at least seven days before the hearing.
-Hearings will be arranged by ACAS on a date and at a location that is convenient for all involved.
+Hearings will be arranged by Acas at a time and place convenient for all involved.

-Hearings are conducted in an informal manner and the parties can choose who they wish to represent them.
-Sometimes they may ask a lawyer for representation.
+Hearings are informal and the parties can choose who they wish to represent them.
 The outcome of the hearing will be an award, which will be issued within three weeks of the hearing.